romerogroup/pyprocar/sphinx/installation.rst

 Installation
 ============
-PyProcar is supported by both Python 2.x and Python 3.x.
+PyProcar is supported by Python 3.x.

 Please install the following dependencies prior to installing PyProcar.
 	* matplotlib